Skillz starts trading as a public company as mobile esports heats up

-Mobile esports company Skillz has begun trading on the New York Stock Exchange to become the latest company to take advantage a boom in the game industry.
+Mobile esports company Skillz has begun trading on the New York Stock Exchange, becoming the latest company to take advantage a boom in the game industry.

-The company will have a multibillion-dollar valuation as it public through a quick initial public offering process known as a special public acquisition company (SPAC).
+Skillz will have a multibillion-dollar valuation.
+It went public through a quick initial public offering process known as a special public acquisition company (SPAC).
 This has become a popular way for fast-moving companies to go public without all the hassle of a traditional IPO.
-SPACs are set up by managers who raise money in a blind shell company, and the investors don’t know what they’re putting their mon
+SPACs are set up by managers who raise money in a blind shell company, and the investors don’t know what they’re putting their money into.

 Skillz is technically merging with Flying Eagle Acquisition, which is led by the same financial team that brought DraftKings public through a SPAC.

-It’s a big day for the three-time founder, CEO Andrew Paradise.
+It’s a big day for founder CEO Andrew Paradise.
 He launched the San Francisco startup launched in 2012 with a simple proposition and stuck to it, Paradise said in an earlier interview with GamesBeat.
 Skillz provides a platform to turn any mobile game on iOS and Android into one you can play with friends or strangers for cash, prizes, or points.
-And it enables esports tournaments for games that integrate its platform.
+And it enables esports tournaments for games that integrate into its platform.

 In its most recent third quarter ended September 30, the company reported revenues of $60 million, and it has reported higher engagement thanks to the pandemic, much like the rest of the game industry.